CesiumGS/3d-tiles/TileFormats/FeatureTable/README.md

 ![feature table layout](figures/feature-table-layout.png)

+A tile utilizing a feature table will contain the `featureTableJSONByteLength` and `featureTableBinaryByteLength` fields in its header which can be used to extract each respective part of the Feature Table.
 Code for reading the Feature Table can be found in [Cesium3DTileFeatureTableResources.js](https://github.com/AnalyticalGraphicsInc/cesium/blob/3d-tiles/Source/Scene/Cesium3DTileFeatureTableResources.js) in the Cesium implementation of 3D Tiles.

 ## JSON Header